Norwich Castle: Artifacts

 The unique Anglo-Saxon ceramic figurine now known as Spong Man was found in 1979 in Spong Hill.
-The figure is shown sat on a chair decorated with incised panelling and is leaning forwards with head in hands wearing a round flat hat.
+The figure, dating to between 500-600 AD, is shown sat on a chair decorated with incised panelling and is leaning forwards with head in hands wearing a round flat hat.
 It is likely to have once sat on the lid of a pagan funerary urn and is a unique object in North Western Europe.
 Although it is labelled as a man, its gender is unclear, as there are no distinctive anatomic details.
 Exactly why this figurine was created is still a mystery.
 It is the earliest Anglo-Saxon three-dimensional figure ever found.
 It may be a representation of a deity whose identity is now lost, but it is still a great artifact that reminds us how little we know about religion in this early migration period across northern Europe.

 In May 2025, the West Norfolk Hoard was acquired by the museum.
 It is the largest hoard of Anglo-Saxon coins in England, made up of 132 gold coins and four gold objects dating to around 610 AD, found in West Norfolk.
 It went on display in the museum's newly reopened Anglo-Saxon and Viking Gallery.

 Part of a quartet of rare examples of English medieval art, the stained-glass roundel depicting December is an example of the Norwich School of stained-glass.
 It shows clear Flemish influences, and it is possible that it has been made by one of the Norwich Strangers, immigrants of the sixteenth century from the Low Countries.
 It is thought to have been made for the Major Thomas Pykerell's house. originally there would have been twelve roundels depicting the Labours of The Months, a popular pageant in Norwich during that period.
 This roundel in particular depicts the King of Christmas.
 Of the original twelve only four now survive, depicting December, September, probably March and either April or November.

 Dragons in England are famous through the legend of Saint George, however, they have always been particular important in Norwich since the medieval period.
 The Norwich Snapdragon was made to reflect the civil power and wealth of the city within Norfolk and was used during a procession which combined the celebration of the city's saint and the installation of the new major of the town.
 The Snapdragon at the Norwich Castle, known as Snap, is the last complete example of the civic snapdragon.
 Like all others, it was built to contain one person, its body is made of basketwork, painted with gold and red scales over a green body and red underside, while the person's legs were hidden within a canvas 'skirt'.